keiuntae/keiuntae.github.io/README.md

 * This project uses linear regression method to predict house prices.
 * Data was obtained from a housing dataset from Kaggle that examines data from various cities with several attributes:
   *	Date
-**	Price
+  *	Price
-o	Number of bedrooms
+  *	Number of bedrooms
-o	Number of bathrooms
+  *	Number of bathrooms
-o	Square foot of total living space o	Square foot of the lot o	Number of floors o	Waterfront status o	View rating o	Condition rating o	Square foot of above o	Square foot the basement o	Year built o	Year renovated o	Street Address o	City o	State/Zip Code o	Country
+  *	Square foot of total living space
+  *	Square foot of the lot
+  *	Number of floors
+  *	Waterfront status
+  *	View rating
+  *	Condition rating
+  *	Square foot of above
+  *	Square foot the basement
+  *	Year built
+  *	Year renovated
+  *	Street Address
+  *	City
+  *	State/Zip Code
+  *	Country

 ![](/images/distplot.png)